magicray/ClusterConfig/README.md

-# Cluster Config
+# Cluster State
-Highly Available store for configuration variables
+Highly Available store for config and state
  * Compare and Swap updates
  * Replicated and Strongly Consistent
  * Paxos for leaderless, synchronous and consistent replication